SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture4_Database_Storage_II.md

    > e.g., S3/HDFS

    > And you need to distinguish between the features of disk the those cloud
-   > stroage like S3, for disk, to modify a byte, you have to overwrite the
+   > storage like S3, for disk, to modify a byte, you have to overwrite the
    > whole page that contains that byte.
 In S3, this is not allowed, you have
    > to overwrite the old file.(or we can say, create a new one)
    >